 There are so many important projects in the pipeline and have so much to discuss in terms of what New York can expect with improvements upon our housing, building, construction, transportation and more.
-City & State’s Rebuilding New York Summit will feature discussions that dissect the biggest infrastructure issues, including funding for repairs, use of MWBEs, policy recommendations, and where the city and state has seen its biggest successes and shortcomings.
+City & State’s 2023 Rebuilding New York Summit featured discussions dissecting the biggest infrastructure issues, including funding for repairs, use of MWBEs, policy recommendations, and where the city and state has seen its biggest successes and shortcomings.

-Deputy Mayor, Economic & Workforce Development, New York City
+Deputy Mayor for Housing, Economic Development, Workforce, New York City

 Panelists & Sponsored Speakers